jerry81/UnityLearning/Tutorials/unity_essentials.md

   - zoom: hold option right click and drag
   - orbit: hold option, left click
   - focus - hit f in scene view while game object is selected

+- flythrough
+  - hold right button and wasd to move
+  - also use q and e to move up and down
+  - shift to move faster

+- scale tool
+  - click the middle to scale all three dimensions together